Midnight (DC Comics): Dave Clark

-Midnight II
+Robert Avery/Robert Mason

 A new Midnight was introduced in the 1990s in Ms. Tree Quarterly, but whether this Midnight has any connection to the original is unknown.

+His secret identity was not mentioned in Ms. Tree Quarterly #1 (Summer 1990), #2 (Autumn 1990), #3 (Spring 1991), or #5 (Autumn 1991).
+In issue #4 (Summer 1991), he was named "Robert Avery".
+However, in issues #6 (Winter 1991) and #7 (Spring 1992), he was named "Robert Mason".
+It is unclear if either of those names are his true name.

-Jack Sheridan
+Jack Sheriden

-Jack Sheridan first appeared as Midnight in the backup story of "Bug!
-The Adventures of Forager", "Midnight in the Phantom Zone" by James Harvey from issues #3 to 6.
-Jack Sheridan's biography seems to be identical to that of Dave Clark's, referring to his job as a radio presenter, actor in "The Man Called Midnight", as well as his association with Doc Wackey and Gabby.
-Additionally Jack refers to his time in Hell at which point the reader is referred to Smash Comics #36.
+Jack Sheriden first appeared as Midnight in the backup story of Bug!
+The Adventures of Forager, "Midnight in the Phantom Zone" by James Harvey, from issues #3 (September 2017) to #6 (February 2018).
+Jack Sheriden's biography seems to be identical to that of Dave Clark's, referring to his job as a radio presenter/actor in "The Man Called Midnight", as well as his association with Doc Wackey and Gabby.
+Additionally, Jack refers to his time in Hell, at which point the reader is referred to Smash Comics #36.

 He is said to be equipped with a "vacuum gun", a "2-way radio" and a "suit equipped with light-receptive vantablack filaments".

 This iteration of Midnight is not traditionally heroic, as he mentions that he has multiple vices and seeks monetary compensation from a homeless man for his assistance.

 Midnight enters the Phantom Zone against his will, handcuffed to criminal Sally Mae, to save her gang's leader, who became lost within.
 They are guided by a Kryptonian named Dig.
 For reasons which are unclear, it was necessary for Midnight to sacrifice himself so that the other three in his party might leave the Phantom Zone.